 With a completely new set of strings, both bass and treble, and new pins as well, your piano would maintain a more stable tuning and would have a sound closer to the piano's potential.
-Having your piano professionally repinned and restrung would pay dividends in terms of the enhanced performance of your piano.
+Having your piano professionally repinned and restrung as a part of a restoration project would pay dividends in terms of the enhanced performance of your piano.

+Chuck Behm

-Chuck Behm River City Piano Restorations (515) 212 -9220
+River City Piano Restorations

+Cell: (515) 212 -9220